Maingron/MainOS/README.md

 ## About MainOS

-MainOS is a browser based Windows XP clone thing.
-It is inspired by Microsofts Windows XP and other Windows versions, though it's more and more taking it's own path.
+MainOS (short for **Maingron OS**) is a browser based Operating System, originally trying to look like Windows XP.
+Nowadays it's more and more taking it's own, serious path.

 I started MainOS at work, because my boss told me to learn CSS.
 Since that day I work on MainOS.